Belfast Kayak Club

 We aim for two weekend paddles a month that will include every discipline of the sport.

-During the summer we continue our Tuesday Evening sea paddles around the North Irish coast.
+During the summer we continue our Tuesday Evening / Thursday Evening sea paddles around the North Irish coast.

-Those of us who stayed at home have fun on the Strangford, Blackwater and Bann canoe trails, and on Lough Erne.
+Those of us who stay closer at home have fun on the Slalom Course at Shaw's Bridge, and on the Strangford, Blackwater and Bann canoe trails, and on Lough Erne.